-Employees Covered by Benefit Terms-At May 31, 2020, the following employees were covered by the benefit terms:
+Employees Covered by Benefit Terms-As of the June 1, 2019 valuation, the following employees were covered by the benefit terms:

 Inactive employees or beneficiaries currently receiving benefit payments 70

 Active employees 67

 Total 137

 Under GASB Statement No. 75, the total OPEB liability represents the sum of expected future benefit payments which may be attributed to past service (or "earned"), discounted to the end of the fiscal year using the current discount rate.
 The total OPEB liability is analogous to the Unfunded Actuarial Accrued Liability ("AAL") under GASB Statement No. 45.